tencentcloudstack/terraform-provider-tencentcloud/website/docs/d/dayu_ddos_policy_cases.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `list` - A list of DDoS policy cases.
-Each element contains the following attributes.
+Each element contains the following attributes:
   * `app_protocols` - App protocol set of the DDoS policy case.
   * `app_type` - App type of the DDoS policy case.
   * `create_time` - Create time of the DDoS policy case.